 Structure

+The lymphatic system includes numerous structural components, including lymphatic capillaries, afferent lymphatic vessels, lymph nodes, efferent lymphatic vessels, and various lymphoid organs.
 Lymphatic capillaries are tiny, thin-walled vessels that originate blindly within the extracellular space of various tissues.
 Lymphatic capillaries tend to be larger in diameter than blood capillaries and are interspersed among them to enhance their ability to collect interstitial fluid efficiently.
-They are critical in the drainage of extracellular fluid and allow this fluid to enter the closed capillaries but not exit due to their unique morphology.
+They are critical for the drainage of extracellular fluid, allowing it to enter the closed capillaries but not exit due to their unique morphology.
 Lymphatic capillaries at their blind ends are composed of a thin endothelium without a basement membrane.
-The endothelial cells at the closed end of the capillary overlap but shift to open the capillary end when interstitial fluid pressure is greater than intra-capillary pressure.
+The endothelial cells at the closed end of the capillary overlap but shift to open the capillary end when interstitial fluid pressure exceeds intra-capillary pressure.
 This process permits lymphocytes, interstitial fluid, bacteria, cellular debris, plasma proteins, and other cells to enter the lymphatic capillaries.
-Special lymphatic capillaries called lacteals exist in the small intestine to contribute to the absorption of dietary fats.
+Special lymphatic capillaries called lacteals are present in the small intestine to facilitate the absorption of dietary fats.
 Lymphatics in the liver contribute to a specialized role in transporting hepatic proteins into the bloodstream.[1]
-The lymphatic capillaries of the body form large networks of channels called lymphatic plexuses and converge to form larger lymphatic vessels.
+The body's lymphatic capillaries form large networks of channels called lymphatic plexuses, which converge to form larger lymphatic vessels.

 Lymphatic vessels convey lymph, or lymphatic fluid, through their channels.
 Afferent (toward) lymphatic vessels convey unfiltered lymphatic fluid from the body tissues to the lymph nodes, and efferent (away) lymphatic vessels convey filtered lymphatic fluid from lymph nodes to subsequent lymph nodes or into the venous system.
-The various efferent lymphatic vessels in the body eventually converge to form two major lymphatic channels: the right lymphatic duct and the thoracic duct.
+The various efferent lymphatic vessels in the body eventually converge to form 2 major lymphatic channels: the right lymphatic duct and the thoracic duct.

 The right lymphatic duct drains most of the right upper quadrant of the body, including the right upper trunk, right upper extremity, and right head and neck (see Image.
 Lymphatics of the Oral and Nasal Cavity).
 The right lymphatic trunk is a visible channel in the right cervical region just anterior to the anterior scalene muscle.
 Its origin and termination are variable in morphology, typically forming as the convergence of the right bronchomediastinal, jugular, and subclavian trunks, extending 1 to 2 centimeters in length before returning its contents to the systemic circulation at the junction of the right internal jugular, subclavian, and/or brachiocephalic veins.

-The thoracic duct, also known as the left lymphatic duct or van Hoorne's canal, is the largest of the body's lymphatic channels.
+The thoracic duct, also known as the left lymphatic duct or the van Hoorne canal, is the largest of the body's lymphatic channels.
 It drains most of the body except for the territory of the right superior thorax, head, neck, and upper extremity served by the right lymphatic duct.
 The thoracic duct is a thin-walled tubular vessel measuring 2 to 6 mm in diameter.
 The length of the duct ranges from 36 to 45 cm.
 The thoracic duct is highly variable in form but typically arises in the abdomen at the superior aspect of the cisterna chyli, around the level of the twelfth thoracic vertebra (T12).
 The cisterna chyli, from which it extends, is an expanded lymphatic sac that forms at the convergence of the intestinal and lumbar lymphatic trunks extending along the L1-L2 vertebral levels.
 The cisterna chyli is present in approximately 40-60% of the population, and in its absence, the intestinal and lumbar lymphatic trunks communicate directly with the thoracic duct at the T12 level.[6][7]

 As a result, the thoracic duct receives lymphatic fluid from the lumbar lymphatic trunks and chyle, composed of lymphatic fluid and emulsified fats, from the intestinal lymphatic trunk.
 Initially, the thoracic duct is located just to the right of the midline and posterior to the aorta.
 It exits the abdomen and enters the thorax via the aortic hiatus formed by the right and left crura of the diaphragm, side by side with the aorta.
-The thoracic duct then ascends in the thoracic cavity just anterior and to the right of the vertebral column between the aorta and azygos vein.
+The thoracic duct then ascends in the thoracic cavity just anterior and to the right of the vertebral column between the aorta and the azygos vein.
 At about the level of the fifth thoracic vertebra (T5), the thoracic duct typically crosses to the left of the vertebral column and posterior to the esophagus.
 From here, it ascends vertically and usually empties its contents into the junction of the left subclavian and left internal jugular veins in the cervical region.

 Lymph

-Lymphatic fluid, or lymph, is similar to blood plasma and tends to be watery, transparent, and yellowish in appearance.
-Extracellular fluid leaks out of the blood capillary walls because of pressure exerted by the heart or osmotic pressure at the cellular level.
-As the interstitial fluid accumulates, it is picked up by the tiny lymphatic capillaries along with other substances to form lymph.
+Lymphatic fluid, or lymph, is similar to blood plasma and is typically watery, transparent, and yellowish.
+Extracellular fluid leaks out of blood capillary walls due to pressure from the heart or to osmotic pressure at the cellular level.
+As interstitial fluid accumulates, it is absorbed by the tiny lymphatic capillaries, along with other substances, forming lymph.
 This fluid then passes through the lymphatic vessels and lymph nodes and finally enters the venous circulation.
 As the lymph passes through the lymph nodes, both monocytes and lymphocytes enter it.
+Lymph is composed primarily of interstitial fluid with variable amounts of lymphocytes, bacteria, cellular debris, plasma proteins, and other cells.
+In the GI tract, lymphatic fluid is called chyle and has a milk-like appearance, chiefly due to the presence of cholesterol, glycerol, fatty acids, and other fat products.
+The vessels that transport lymphatic fluid from the GI tract are called lacteals.

 Embryology